-The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When pupils use the school"s network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
+The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school do not allow the use of personal devices when in contact with pupils.
+To minimise inappropriate use, we as a school do not allow children to bring mobile phones or other devices to school.
+If staff need to keep mobile phones switched on (eg awaiting medical appointment or call from child's school), their phones are kept away from the children and secured in their classroom cupboard.